-The notes and financial statements are presented in pounds sterling (functional and presentational currency) because that is the currency of the primary economic environment in which the Company operates.
+The notes and financial statements are presented in Pounds Sterling (functional and presentational currency) because that is the currency of the primary economic environment in which the Company operates.
 They are rounded to the nearest thousand except where otherwise indicated.

-The Board confirms that no significant accounting judgements or estimates have been applied to the financial statements and therefore there is not a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year.
+The Board confirms that no significant accounting judgements or estimates have been applied to the financial statements.

 In assessing the going concern basis of accounting the Directors have had regard to the guidance issued by the Financial Reporting Council.
 After making enquiries, and bearing in mind the nature of the Company's business and assets, the Directors consider that the Company has adequate resources to continue in operational existence for a period of at least twelve months from the date of approval of the financial statements.
 For this reason, they continue to adopt the going concern basis in preparing the financial statements.
-Further detail is included in the Report of the Directors on page 33.
+Further detail is included in the Report of the Directors on page 32.

-The accounting policies adopted are consistent with those of the previous financial year, and no new standards have been adopted in the current year.
+The accounting policies adopted are consistent with those of the previous financial year, and there have been no new standards adopted during the year which have a material impact on the Company.
+No standards or amendments not yet effective are expected to have a material impact on the Company's accounting policies.